mcejp/mcejp.github.io/_posts/2020-11-06-bresenham.md

 Once having more complex geometry, though, coverage rules become important to ensure that there will be no gaps in the rasterized geometry.
 It is desirable to also avoid the opposite (one pixel being covered by two adjacent faces), because it is slightly wasteful, and can lead to ugly flickering artifacts as the camera moves around the scene.

-For Microsoft's Direct3D 11 graphics API, there is [excellent documentation](https://docs.microsoft.com/en-us/windows/win32/direct3d11/d3d10-graphics-programming-guide-rasterizer-stage-rules) of the conventions that it follows.
-We shall assume that conventions adopted by leading rendering API for desktop gaming are sound enough for our purpose.
+For Microsoft's Direct3D 11 graphics API, there is [excellent documentation](https://docs.microsoft.com/en-us/windows/win32/direct3d11/d3d10-graphics-programming-guide-rasterizer-stage-rules) of the conventions that it follows, quoted below.
+We shall assume that conventions adopted by an industry-embraced rendering API for desktop gaming are sound enough for our purpose.

 {% figure [caption:"Direct3D coverage rules"] %}
 ![Direct3D coverage rules](../../../images/bresenham/d3d10-rasterrulestriangle.png)